Movie palace: Decline

-Following World War II movie ticket sales began to rapidly decline due to the widespread adoption of television and mass migration of the population from the cities, where all the movie palaces had been built, into the suburbs.
+Following World War II, movie ticket sales began to rapidly decline due to the widespread adoption of television and mass migration of the population from the cities (where all the movie palaces had been built) into the suburbs.
 The closing of most movie palaces occurred after United States v.
 Paramount Pictures, Inc. in 1948, which ordered all of the major film studios to sell their theaters.
 Most of the newly independent theaters could not continue to operate on the low admissions sales of the time without the financial support of the major studios and were forced to close.
 Many were able to stay in business by converting to operate as race or pornography theaters.

 The death knell for single-screen movie theaters (including movie palaces) arrived with the development of the multiplex in the 1980s and the megaplex in the 1990s.
-Technically, Stanley Durwood of AMC Theatres did not build the first multiple-screen movie theater, but he is now credited as more responsible than anyone else for leading the film exhibition industry into "splitsville".
+Some movie palaces were able to stay in business only by getting out of the way, at least with respect to the highest-grossing first-run films for which they were no longer viable exhibition venues.
+They became second-run theaters or specialized in showing art house films.

 By 2004, only about a quarter of U.S. movie theaters still had only one screen, and the average number of screens per theater was 6.1.